Puget Sound MINI Motoring Club Bylaws

 For membership purposes, “MINI” includes all vehicles available in the US under the MINI brand, plus any version or derivative of the “Classic Mini”, whether originally marketed in the US or not.

 Section 5.
 Place of Meetings.
-Meetings of members shall be held at the principal office of the organization, or at any other place, within or outside the State of Washington, which may be either fixed or set by the Board of Directors.
+Meetings of members shall be held at the principal office of the organization, within or outside the State of Washington, which may be either fixed or set by the Board of Directors.

 Section 6.
 Annual Meeting.
 The annual meeting of the members of the organization shall be held on any date and time, which may from time to time be designated by the Board of Directors.
 At such annual meeting any other business may be transacted which may properly come before the meeting.
 A majority of Board Members must be present at the annual meeting.